goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   ```
     7z e archive.7z
   ```
-  extracts all files from archive archive.7z to the current directory.
+  extracts all files from archive archive.7z to the current directory, and
   ```
     7z e archive.7z -o/tmp "*.gnucash"
   ```
   extracts files ending in .gnucash from archive archive.7z to /tmp directory.